DIY Tall Outdoor Planter Boxes for the Garden

 woman building a raised garden bed

-Our garden box frame looked great at this point, but it needed more support because of the weight of the soil to prevent bowing.
+Our garden box frame for the tall outdoor planter boxes looked great at this point, but it needed more support because of the weight of the soil to prevent bowing.
 We cut pieces of scrap wood the size of the inside frame (approx. 27″) and screwed them into the middle posts.
-Later in our project, we ended up adding more supports.
+Later in our project, we ended up adding more support pieces.

 framing a tall outdoor planter box